 You may contact the Value Adjustment Board Clerk or Clerk Designee by calling 850-229-6112.

 Rebecca L. Norris, Clerk of Court – Clerk to the Value Adjustment Board

 VAB Petition Filing Requirements

-All VAB petitions filed with the Value Adjustment Board Clerk appealing determinations of the Property Appraiser must have the petitioner’s original signature, and must be accompanied by the appropriate filing fee (see Filing Fees below).
-Copies or faxed petitions will not be accepted.
-The deadline for filing all petitions is no later than 5:00 p.m., E.T., September 11, 2012.
+All VAB petitions filed with the Value Adjustment Board Clerk appealing determinations of the Property Appraiser must have the petitioner’s signature, and must be accompanied by the appropriate filing fee (see Filing Fees below).
+As of 2015, our office accepts faxed or emailed petitions.
+Please note payment is due at the time of filing.
+Contact the Clerk’s Office for information regarding payment by credit card, by calling 850-229-6112.
+The deadline for filing all petitions is no later than 5:00 p.m., E.T., on September 11, 2017.

 Mail or deliver to:

 1000 Cecil G. Costin, Sr., Blvd., Room 149